gvikthor/Webprogramozas/22-23-1/English/JS Group Test/Test/Group 1/README.md

 ## 1. Task - 1 point
 You have schemed around the Imperial Court and found out some likely votes.
-Which candidate is predicted to gain the most votes?
+Which candidate is likely to gain the most votes?
 Log the solution into the browser console!

 ## 2. Task - 2 points